 The pro tip for doing this successfully is to use a safety razor that has the single blade edging tool on the back.
 The typical multi-blade razor these days is too wide to get up under your nose without shaving the whole mustache, so find a razor with that edging blade.

 I personally order my razors from the subscription service Harry’s.
 Their blades have this feature, and they provide a comfortable shave at the best price I’ve found.
-If you use the link above to start a trial you can get $5 off.
+If you use the link above to start a trial you can get $5 off (and earn me a couple of free blades…thanks!).

 4. Apply some wax to your mustache for a better seal